Spanish Moss Trail Part 1

 Another reminder of days gone by is the Charles E. Danner & Co.
 Grocery Warehouse.
 This remaining brick building was once surrounded by other warehouses at the Port Royal Railroad Depot.
 Located outside visitors will find a map showing the locations of other businesses that used to grace the depot area.

 Plan on spending at least two hours to bike the southern side of the Spanish Moss Trail.
 Give yourself more time if you’re walking.
 Be sure to pack supplies for your journey.
 Make sure to stop along the way to read historic markers and enjoy views from the trestles.
 If you get tired just take a break on one of the many benches provided.
-Stay tuned for a future post on travels to the other side of Beaufort’s Spanish Moss Trail.
+Travels to the other side of Beaufort’s Spanish Moss Trail can be saved for another day.

 For more information on Beaufort attractions visit https://southcarolinalowcountry.com/.
 Other Lowcountry nature trails and wildlife preserves can be found at https://southcarolinalowcountry.com/wildlife-preserves-and-nature-trails/ .